-13. Perform a casing diagnostic test when you determine that a well operating under an approved casing pressure departure no longer requires that departure because the casing pressure has decreased or other conditions have changed.
-Submit the results to the MMS GOMR and request that the status of the well be changed.

-14. A casing pressure departure approval becomes invalid when:

-a.
-The casing or riser pressure increases by more that 200 psig over the granted departure pressure;

-b.
-It expires;
+- 13. Perform a casing diagnostic test when you determine that a well operating under an approved casing pressure departure no longer requires that departure because the casing pressure has decreased or other conditions have changed.
+Submit the results to the California District Manager and request that the status of the well be changed. - 14.
+A casing pressure departure approval becomes invalid when: - a.
+The casing or riser pressure increases by more that 200 psig over the granted departure pressure; - b.
+It expires; - c.

-- c.
 The well is worked over, side-tracked, re-drilled, re-completed, or acid stimulated; - d.
-A different casing or riser on the same well requires a casing pressure departure; or e.
-A well has more than one casing operating under a casing pressure departure and one of the casing pressure departure approvals becomes invalid then all casing pressure departures for that well become invalid.
+A different casing or riser on the same well requires a casing pressure departure; or - e.
+A well has more than one casing operating under a casing pressure departure and one of the other casing pressure departure approval(s) becomes invalid for reason(s) described above, in a. through d. (when that occurs, all casing pressure departures for that well become invalid).